waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/README.md

 ## Deployment Site

 Currently there is one [BAR-LT](https://github.com/waggle-sensor/summer2021/tree/main/Macintyre/soundrecorder/campaigns/morton-arb#bar-lt) device in Morton Arboretum.
 The location of this device is [41.823763, -88.046435](https://goo.gl/maps/CfyDaEhXZEYDkoFR8).
-The goal is to deploy upto a dozen recording devices in the arb, including transects for studying the animal and bird species.
+The goal is to deploy up to a dozen recording devices in the arboretum, including transects for studying the animal and bird species.

 ## Plan